 If your child is older than 3 months, call your doctor right away if:

-Call your child's doctor during office hours if any of the following conditions are present:
+Call your child's doctor if any of the following conditions are present:

 - Your child is 2 years or younger, and the fever persists for more than 24 hours.

 - Your child is older than 2 years and has had a fever more than 72 hours.

 - Your child seems to be getting worse or still acts sick when the fever comes down.

 - You have other concerns or questions.